-HPE 100: Jogging and Walking for Fitness The course is designed to introduce the fundamental physiological, biomechanical, and nutritional concepts of upright, weight-bearing exercise.
+HPE 100: Jogging and Walking for Fitness 1 cr.
+The course is designed to introduce the fundamental physiological, biomechanical, and nutritional concepts of upright, weight-bearing exercise.
 Walking and/or jogging will be the exercise modes utilized.
 Three hours of lab.
-HPE 101: Archerv 1 cr.
+HPE 101: Archery 1 cr.
 Basic fundamentals for the beginner including stance, hold, draw, aim, and release.
 Three hours of lab.
-HPE 102: Intermediate Archerv 1 cr.
+HPE 102: Intermediate Archery 1 cr.
 Prerequisite: HPE 101.
 Designed for the archer who wishes to pursue field archery.
 Basic skills will be reviewed, additional skills will be introduced and field experience will be emphasized.
 Three hours of lab.
 HPE 103: Hatha Yoga 1 cr.
 Introduction to beginning classic yoga postures, breathing exercises, and relaxation.
 Develops muscle tone, strength and endurance as well as balance, agility, and flexibility.
 Increases concentration and ability to relax and focus.
 Three hours of lab.
 HPE 104: Tennis 1 cr.
 This course is designed to teach the rules of play and the basic skills for the beginning tennis player, including the serve, forehand and backhand drives, and volley.
 Three hours of lab.
 HPE 105: Intermediate Tennis 1 cr.
 Basic skills will be reviewed, some additional skills will be introduced, and court strategy will be emphasized.
 Three hours of lab.
 HPE 106: Baseball 1 cr.
 Introduction to the sport of baseball.
 History, rules, skill development, and team strategy.
 Three hours of lab.
 HPE 107: Golf 1 cr.
 Basic skills, rules, and etiquette for the beginner.
 Three hours of lab.
 HPE 108: Intermediate Golf 1 cr.
 Basic skills will be reviewed, some additional skills will be introduced, and strategies will be emphasized.
 Three hours of lab.
-HPE 109: Disk Golf 1 cr This course is designed to teach the fundamentals of the sport.
+HPE 109: Disk Golf1 cr.
+This course is designed to teach the fundamentals of the sport.
 Rules, basic strategies, and elements of shot-making will be presented.
 While designed primarily for the novice, players with some experience should find their scoring improved as a result of a structured learning environment.
 Three hours of lab.
 HPE 110: Gymnastics and Tumbling 1 cr.
 Teaches the fundamental and beginning skills in gymnastics and tumbling.
 Three hours of lab.
-HPE 112: Fundamentals of Dance Education 1 cr This course is designed as an introduction to the world of dance.
+HPE 112: Fundamentals of Dance Education 1 cr.
+This course is designed as an introduction to the world of dance.
 An overview of various dance forms (e.g. folk, jazz, modern, social) is given and the importance of developing dance technique in each form is emphasized.
 This course is particularly useful for future teachers and exercise leaders.
 Three hours of lab.
-HPE 113: Outdoor Recreational Activities 1 cr.
+HPE 113: Outdoor Recreational Activities1 cr.
 A course appropriate for students in any curriculum.
 Activities are variable depending upon student interest, instructor expertise, and available equipment and facilities.
 Examples: camping, hiking, back-packing, orienteering, canoeing, cycling, sailing, and rock-climbing.
+Three hours of lab.
+HPE 114: Martial Arts 1 cr.
+A course designed to introduce the student to one of several martial arts forms.
+With emphasis on safety and philosophy of martial arts, students will learn elements of basic skills.
+The emphasis from among the martial arts disciplines of judo, karate, or other martial arts will be determined by the needs of the class and the expertise of the instructor.
+Three hours of lab.
+HPE 115: Orienteering 1 cr.
+Learn details of map-reading, master use of the compass for land navigation, and hike with a sense of confidence.
+From theory in the classroom to application in safe, controlled outings, culminating in competitive Orienteering.
 Three hours of lab.